 How much does dead tree removal cost?

 The cost of removing trees in general vary depending on how large the trees are, where they’re located on your property, accessibility, and also what obstacles are around the trees that will add to it and difficulty for their removal.

 The average cost of dead tree removal so far in 2021 is $889.
 This is a little bit more than the average cost of a live tree because dead trees are a little bit trickier to work with.

-Firstly dead trees timber is a lot harder, so it’s a lot harder on chainsaws and equipment.
+Firstly dead tree timber is a lot harder, so it’s a lot harder on chainsaws and equipment.
 It also takes longer to cut through than live timber.

 Secondly, because it is structurally unsound the arborist tasked with climbing the tree will have to set up additional safety lines and take extra precautions to make sure he is safe up the tree, and also he is able to bring it down in a safe manner.
 This all does take time.
 Time is money and the extra time taken to remove the dead tree will add to the cost of its removal.

 How long after a tree dies will it fall?

-The time a tree takes the tree fall after it has fully died will depend on a number of factors.
-One of the biggest factors it would be the type of timber it is, whether it’s a softwood or hardwood tree.
-Next, the amount of moisture in the ground which adds to the speed at which timber rots.
+The time a tree takes to fall after it has fully died will depend on a number of factors.
+One of the biggest factors would be the type of timber it is, whether it’s a softwood or hardwood tree.
+Next, the amount of moisture in the ground adds to the speed at which timber rots.
 Lastly the individual structural integrity of the tree and its root system in general.

 It really is impossible to tell exactly when dead trees going to fall over.
 Just like it’s impossible to tell when a healthy tree is going to fall over in a stiff wind.
 Trees can last through storms for 50 years and then just topple over one day.